Chapter 6

 “Better if I just go alone,” determines Dominic.

 According to a hastily improvised plan, if he’s taken hostage Dominic will try to place some markers to guide them toward his location.
-And if he doesn’t return within 20 minutes, Section B will come for either him or those markers.
+If he doesn’t return within ten minutes, Section B will either come for him or to follow those markers.

 It only takes a few minutes before Dominic comes wading back through the tall weeds and extended branches, empty-handed.